Location, Location, Location

 By Rachel Hauser

-In 1990, 35 percent of the world's population lived on 1 percent of the ice-free land, according to data from SEDAC, the Socioeconomic Data and Applications Center operated by the Center for International Earth Science Information Network at Columbia University.
+In 1990, 35 percent of the world's population lived on 1 percent of the ice-free land, according to data from SEDAC, NASA's Socioeconomic Data and Applications Center operated by the Center for International Earth Science Information Network (CIESIN) at Columbia University.
 Concerned about the impact of growing population on the global environment, researchers and policymakers have begun focusing research efforts on the viability of regional and national economies and human proximity to natural hazards.
 As research results return, global population data are helping scientists, resource managers, and policymakers to forecast and prepare for the impact of the world's ever-growing population.A growing global economy has resulted in blurring of national economic boundaries, generally increasing wealth, and improving access to health and technology for most of the world's developed countries.
 However, the rate of economic development for poor nations is much slower than that of developed nations.
 The World Bank estimates that almost half of the world's population, about 2.8 billion, live on less than $2 per day and that the average income of the world's richest nations is 37 times higher than that of the poorest 20 nations.
 This amounts to a doubling in economic disparity over the past 40 years.

 Researchers at Harvard's Center for International Development (CID) studied the relationship of climate to, and the effect of disease and agricultural productivity on the economic success of a city or region."Each year the World Bank publishes maps detailing national gross domestic product, and each year the maps show most of the countries in the tropics to be poor, even after years of economic and institutional reforms," said Andrew Mellinger, a research associate at the CID.
 "We were puzzled by the fact that the methods adopted by aid agencies did not seem to affect change in developing tropical countries."